 Well, today I am here to help you with seven ideas for adding a bit of science to your beach vacation!

-For the most part, all you will need to bring is a bucket, a shovel, a smartphone, a thermometer, and a measuring tape to do each and every one of these activities.
+For the most part, all you will need to bring is a bucket, a shovel, a smartphone, a thermometer, and a measuring tape to do every one of these activities.

 Let's get started...

-There's a whole lot of physics and a bit of chemistry involved in make a truly great sand castle.
+There’s a lot of physics and a bit of chemistry involved in making a truly great sand castle.
 You have to balance the turrets and decorations perfectly.
-You have to make sure that subsequent levels of your design don't crush the first levels.
+Make sure that subsequent levels of your design don’t crush the first levels.

 All this is done through trial and error, which is exactly the skills your budding scientist needs to have.